selimsshady/selimsshady/README.md

 ## I'm a Student and Programming Student!!

 - 🔭 I just started to learn developing!
-- 🌱 I’m currently learning C++ and Python
+- 🌱 I’m currently learning C++ and Flutter
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Starting to share Open Source projects
 - ⚡ Fun fact: I love to chess and basketball.